Hgunn97/Booking-form/README.md

 # Booking Form
-Booking form using Node, Express, MongoDB and Axios.
-To understand how to make HTTP GET and POST requests using Axios.
+Booking form using Node, Express, MongoDB atlas.
+To understand how to make make GET, POST and DELETE request to a database.